V01dDweller/dotfiles/ansible_best_practices.md

 should not change anything.

-* The command, script and raw modules should only be used as a last resort, especially raw which is inherenltly dangerous and non-idempotent. e.g.
+* The command, script and raw modules should only be used as a last resort, especially raw which is inherently dangerous and non-idempotent. e.g.
     Instead of a curl script, use the uri module Instead of scripting grep or sed, use the lineinfile module Instead of scrpting rpm, use the yum module